 Contributions: I provide 35-55 hours each week of book research in and out of the library, read-aloud screening with my two boys, conceptual research via the web, podcasts, and non-fiction books, blog writing, editing, html coding, website maintenance, email management, responses, reader consultations, social media administration, patreon updates, facebook daily reviews, book list management, personal request responses, and accounting toward the mission of BFL.
 I also pay for the website domain and design fees, childcare and school tuition while I’m working, electricity, library travel expenses, book expenses, software, email and newsletter costs.

-Benefits: At the time of this writing, I make roughly $1.08/hour from patreon, amazon links, and eventually, ad revenue, all of which goes into the costs associated with maintaining BFL and/or contributions for nonprofit organizations whose values BFL aligns with.
+Benefits: At the time of this writing, I make roughly $3.83/hour from patreon, amazon links, consulting, and ad revenue, much of which goes into the costs associated with maintaining BFL and/or contributions for nonprofit organizations whose values BFL aligns with.
 I plan to have a fully transparent financial document online at some point, but as you can see – I’m kinda busy right now.

 Sometimes I interview a book publisher, writer, or illustrator and create a page on the website highlighting their work.
 These pages will disclose how I obtained the books they’ve created and whether or not they were provided to me for free, and quotes and images used by them, with permission.

 Contributions: Makers submit written answers to interview questions, images for use on the BFL website, and occasionally, free books for the purposes of review.
 BFL does not have the funds to pay makers at this time.

 Benefits: Makers get free marketing and exposure for their work.

 BFL Facebook Followers: